JokusPokus/assessment-scheduler/README.md

 * the **backend**, which provides an API to manage assessment phases and trigger the planning process (deployed on Google Cloud)
-* the **frontend**, which provides a web client to the examination office staff (deployed on Google Cloud)
+* the **frontend**, which provides a web client to the examination office staff (served as an SPA via the API root route)
 * the **terraform** specifications, which define the project's cloud architecture

 This document aims to give an overview about the techstack and code structure.
 In addition, the reader gets to know how to install and setup a local development environment.

 ## Techstack